 Compulsive ‘healthy’ eating

-Children and adolescents who become passionate and compulsive about ‘healthy eating’, ‘clean eating’.
+Children and adolescents who become passionate and compulsive about ‘healthy eating’ or ‘clean eating’ may be displaying symptoms of disordered eating.
 They may then increasingly restrict their diets while counting calories to reinforce their healthy eating plan and can be at risk of developing a selective eating disorder.

 Feeding others elaborate meals